nwae/fitxf/README.md

 # fitxf

-Library for fit transforms and searches.
+Just a simple math utility library

+- Basic math that don't exist in numpy as a single function call
+- Simple math for optimal clusters that can't seem to find in numpy or sklearn
+- Simple wrappers to simplify tensor transforms or compression via clustering or PCA, and allow to do searches using transformed data

 ```
 pip install fitxf
 ```

-## Basic Utilities
+## Basic Math

-Cosine or dot similarity
+Cosine or dot similarity between multi-dim vectors
 ```
 import numpy as np
 from fitxf import TensorUtils